It's probably a good thing Jack and Sue Gibson recognized the shot blocker in their son at a young age.

 "I believe it's a fair comparison -- John's strength and poise to stay in the moment helps him play to a high level," Exter said.
 "It also gives the team confidence because when you look back and see a guy who's in there battling and making saves, then, if something goes wrong, you know he's going to bounce back and make up for the score on the next one."

 Gibson notched his first shutout of the season on Jan.
 14, making 31 saves in a 3-0 triumph over the Green Bay Gamblers in a United States Hockey League matchup.
-He stopped 10 shots in the first and 13 more in the second against Green Bay.
+He stopped 10 shots in the first and 13 more in the second against Green Bay, which is atop the Eastern Conference standings with 23 wins and 48 points.